-I’m sharing 13 tough low light indoor plants with you today.
+I’m sharing 13 tough low light indoor plants with you today, one of my top posts of 2018.
 Some of them are tough as nails plants that you can’t kill easily.
 A few will grow with just about no light or fluorescent lights in an office.
 Many are forgiving drought tolerant low light indoor plants that accept and even thrive on neglect.

 Looking through several older posts and photos of my home it struck me that while decorated and often pretty, some spaces lacked warmth.
 I’ve had one very tolerant low light plant that made appearances in several staged rooms and photos over the past three or four years.
 I was using it to add warmth to my photos.
 I felt like it was time to step up my game, commit and permanently add a few plants around my home.
 That way I could enjoy them all of the time and reap the benefits of indoor plants around the house.